russell-archer/StoreHelper/README.md

 }
 ```

-Notice how the initializer reads the products property list to get a set of `ProductId` and then asynchronously calls `requestProductsFromAppStore(productIds:)`, which in turn calls the `StoreKit2` `Product.products(for:)` method.
+Notice how the initializer reads the `Products.plist` property list to get a set of `ProductId` and then asynchronously calls `requestProductsFromAppStore(productIds:)`, which in turn calls the `StoreKit2` `Product.products(for:)` method.

 We also have a `@Published` array of `Product`.
 This array gets updated during the StoreHelper initializer: